-Every administrator knows the importance of enterprise identity access control management system solutions, but the design and planning the right security policies are a challenge.
+Every administrator knows the importance of enterprise identity and access management (IAM) system solutions, but the design and planning the right security policies are a challenge.
 Identity authentication management is a set of rules that provide user permissions to corporate assets.
-The more assets an IT administrator manages, the more complex IAM permissions can get.
+The more assets an IT administrator manages, the more complex IAM permissions get.
 Most security and identity management designs use role-based permissions, but configuration and deployment take more than just technical skill.
 Good solutions follow strict business rules that combine business logic with proper user management.
 It's easy to leave vulnerabilities with a weak infrastructure.

 Poor security and identity management leave vulnerabilities easily exploited by attackers.
 Just one mistake leaves an organization open to liabilities including data loss, exfiltration of intellectual property, and malware.
 One way to better manage role-based permissions is to implement a centralized security and identity management system that helps IT administrators organize and deploy user authentication rules.

 Scope of Access Control Management System For Enterprises